roy845/FactoryManagement/client/README.md

 ## Users Page

 This page displays a table with information about all users.
 It includes the user name, the maximum number of allowed actions, and the current number of actions allowed for the day.

+## Viewing Users

+- On the "Users" page, you will see a table displaying the users and their action details.
+- Each row represents a user and includes the following information:
+- Username: The username of the user.
+- Current Number of Actions: The current number of actions performed by the user.
+- Maximum Number of Actions: The maximum number of actions allowed for the user per day.

 ## System Users